rtdevx/rtdevx.github.io/content/posts/training/AWS/2025-aws-cloud-practitioner/14-deployments/index.md

 	- Ability to destroy and re-create and infrastructure in the cloud on the fly
 	- _Declarative programming_ (no need to figure out ordering and orchestration)
 - **Don't re-invent the wheel**
-	- Leverage existing templates on the web
+	- Adopt existing templates on the web
-	- Leverage the documentation
+	- Use extensive documentation
 - **Supports (almost) all AWS resources**
 	- "_Custom resources_" can be used for resources that are not supported
 ### CloudFormation + <font color=#f1ef63>Infrastructure Composer</font>